 Shops in locations covered by area exemptions issued by the former Shop Trading Hours Commission, under the previous law, may also trade on restricted days.
 The Department of Labour cannot make or change area exemptions or redefine the boundaries of these areas - there are no provisions to do that under the shop trading legislation.

-For more information, please see the shop trading fact sheet on the Department of Labour’s website, and see information below.
+For more information, please see the shop trading information on the Department of Labour’s website and see information below.

 Q: How can retailers get more information?